MateoBodon/Corne-Case-Accesorie-Design/README.md

 ### STL Files and Preparation

 We have provided the STL files for all parts required to assemble the cases.
 Below you will find links to the Slim and Thick variants of the cases.
-Choose the variant that best suits your needs and follow the printing instructions provided within each folder.
+Choose the variant that best suits your needs and follow the instructions provided within each folder.

 - [Slim Variants](Choc-5col-Slim/)
 - [Thick Variants](Choc-5col-Thick/)